How do I get membership?

 We have four tables.
-Tables 1 and 2 are for general use, and we permit you using your free lighting with non-members on these tables.
+2 of them are for general use, and we permit you using your free lighting with non-members on these tables.

-Tables 3 and 4 are strictly members-only tables.
+The other two tables are strictly members-only tables.
 We only permit members to use these tables at all times, even if the others are in use.
 Which tables are which are clearly signed in the room and on the table booking system.